rust-lang/rfcs/text/0000-extern-existential-type.md

 ```
 reveals the definition of the existential type alias at `path` as if it was a regular type alias.

-There is a post-hoc coherence rule that every used `pub extern existential type` contains exactly one `impl exisitential type` definition within the entire build-plan of crates.
+There is a post-hoc coherence rule that every used `pub extern existential type` contains exactly one `extern exisitential type` definition within the entire build-plan of crates.
 "used" here can be roughly defined by tracing all identifiers through their bindings, but should make intuitive sense.

-There is nothing preventing private `extern existential type`, or a `impl extern type` in the same module as its `extern existential type`.
+There is nothing preventing private `extern existential type`, or a `extern extern existential type` in the same module as its `extern existential type`.
 Both these situations make the feature useless and could be linted, but are well defined from the rules above.

 # Drawbacks